Inference with Mondrian Random Forests: Debiased Mondrian random forests

 \end{theorem}

 One important benefit of our debiasing technique is made clear in Theorem~\ref{thm:confidence_debiased}: the restrictions imposed on the lifetime parameter $\lambda$ are substantially relaxed, especially in smooth classes with large $\beta$.
-As well as the high-level of benefit of relaxed conditions, this is also useful for practical selection of appropriate lifetimes for estimation and inference respectively; see Section~\ref{sec:parameter_selection} for more details.
+As well as the high-level of benefit of relaxed conditions, this is also useful for practical selection of appropriate lifetimes for estimation and inference respectively; see Section~\ref{sec:implementation} for more details.
 Nonetheless, such improvements do not come without concession.
-The limiting variance $\Sigma_\rd(x)$ of the debiased estimator is larger than that of the unbiased version (the extent of this increase depends on the choice of the debiasing parameters $a_r$), leading to wider confidence intervals and larger estimation error in small samples despite the theoretical asymptotic improvements.
+The limiting variance of the debiased estimator is typically larger than that of the unbiased version in small samples (the extent of this increase depends on the choice of the debiasing parameters $a_r$), leading to wider confidence intervals and larger estimation error, despite the theoretical asymptotic improvements.
+Nonetheless, the empirical results in Section~\ref{sec:implementation} demonstrate that the debiasing effect can overcome the increased variance with moderate sample sizes.
+Because we employ symmetric confidence intervals, the coverage error depends on the squared bias $1 / \lambda^{2((2J+2)\wedge\beta)}$, whereas the corresponding Berry--Esseen rate would depend on the (larger) linear bias $1 / \lambda^{(2J+2)\wedge\beta}$.